jewelshkjony/fast-cli/README.md

 - All `@annotations` will be removed from built aix.
 - Optimizer to optimize aix size even no ProGuard.
 - Ability to declare manifest attributes in AndroidManifest.xml.
-- Support for Code suggestions on VSCode, Eclipse, IntelliJ IDEA and Android Studio.
+- Code suggestions on VSCode, Eclipse, IntelliJ IDEA and Android Studio.
 - Filter Mit App Inventor provided classes to reduce the aix size.
-- Support for project migration to FAST from Rush, extension-template & App Inventor source based extension.
+- Project migration to FAST from Rush, extension-template & MIT AI2 source based extension.
-- Support for Jetifier to make Android Support libraries compatible with AndroidX.
+- Jetifier to make Android Support libraries compatible with AndroidX.

 ## 🤝 Supported OS
 - Windows